nick-otter/nick-otter.github.io/index.md

 <div>
   <ul style="list-style-type:none">
-    {% for post in site.categories.kubernetes %}
+    {% for post in site.categories.linux %}
       {% if post.url %}
          <li><a href="{{ post.url }}">{{ post.title }}</a></li>
       {% endif %}